 - Fargo, ND: 20-year ground lease upon which we built our restaurant which expires in 2021. - St. Louis Park, MN: The initial term of the land and building lease will expire in 2016 with renewal options for additional periods. - South Bend, IN and Carmel, IN: The initial terms of the ground leases upon which we operate our restaurants will expire in 2028 and 2024, respectively.
-Each lease has renewal options for additional periods.
+Each lease has renewal options for additional periods. - Madison, WI, Roseville, MN, Rockford, IL, Ft.
+Wayne, IN, St. Louis, MO and Toledo, OH: The expiration of the initial terms of the ground lease upon which we operate our restaurants range from 2017 to 2022, each with options for additional terms.

-- Madison, WI, Roseville, MN, Rockford, IL, Ft.
-Wayne, IN, St. Louis, MO and Toledo, OH: The expiration of the initial terms of the ground lease upon which we operate our restaurants range from 2017 to 2022, each with options for additional terms. - Franklin, TN: The initial term of the land and building lease will expire in 2027 with renewal options for additional periods. - Indianapolis, IN: The initial term of the land and building lease will expire in 2023 with renewal options for additional periods. - Lyndhurst, OH: The initial term of the land and building lease will expire in 2023 with renewal options for additional periods. - Naperville, IL: The initial term of the land and building lease will expire in 2029 with renewal options for additional periods. - Schaumburg, IL: The initial term of the land and building lease will expire in 2029 with renewal options for additional periods.
+- Franklin, TN: The initial term of the land and building lease will expire in 2027 with renewal options for additional periods. - Indianapolis, IN and Lyndhurst, OH: The initial term of the land and building leases will expire in 2023 with renewal options for additional periods. - Naperville, IL and Schaumburg, IL: The initial term of the land and building leases will expire in 2029 with renewal options for additional periods. - National Harbor, MD: The initial term of the land and building lease will expire in 2025 with renewal options for additional periods.